Our injury team works closely with charities that can help our clients in their recovery and rehabilitation

 The Mary Seacole Trust was established to ensure the legacy of Mary Seacole continues to be embraced throughout educational establishments and communities across the UK.

-Moore Barlow are proud Baton Holders supporting the charity with their programmes, including inspiring young children through the Young Seacole Ambassadors Programme and promoting diversity through the Diversity and Leadership Programme.
+Moore Barlow support the charity with their programmes, including inspiring young children through the Young Seacole Ambassadors Programme and promoting diversity through the Diversity and Leadership Programme.